 a.
 Simulation Protocol

-This research builds CUDA-based parallelisation model upon existing cardiac electrophysiology simulations by O'Hara et al [1] to enhance its multi-sample calculation performance.
+This research builds CUDA-based parallelisation model upon existing human cardiac electrophysiology model proposed by O'Hara et al [1] to enhance its multi-sample calculation performance.
 Unlike the previous model validated with human data, ours leverages the prior model's results for validation.
 Our focus is on drug effects at the cellular level, requiring 14 HERg parameters per sample.
 Key outputs include drug toxicity biomarkers and time-series data from each simulated channel, both in CSV format, valuable for future drug discovery efforts.

 b.
 Solving Ordinary Differential Equation (ODE)

 The model built upon algebraic calculations and dynamic functions served in the form of ODEs.
 Previously, O’Hara, et.al. used rapid integration technique without Markov model as the ODE solver.
 Markov model is excluded to prevent the differential-algebraic equations having lack of flexibility and to increase computational tractability.
-We able to trace the computational procedures and create analytical method to be implemented in the CUDA-based model.
+We able to trace the computational procedures and create semi analytical method to be implemented in the CUDA-based model.
 This transformation is required to simplify the computational process, and let the parallelisation process focuses on processing multiple samples instead of multiple equations.
 ODE solver in CUDA-based model is quite similar to Euler style of solving, where the next value determined by adding the previous value with rate of change multiplied by time difference.
 We also provided function that dynamically update the time difference in each pace to minimize error from this method.

 3. Results